Externship vs. Internship: What's The Difference?

 Both of these opportunities are incredibly important.
 In today's world of employment, your degree doesn’t go very far.
 That’s the honest truth.
 Most employees are being hired because of the experience that they have.
 Think about it, when you put together your resume, what portion of the resume is the longest word count on the page?
 The experience section of the resume.
 This is because it is the highest priority for future employers to know in terms of understanding how well you can perform the job function you are applying for.

-Hopefully, while at a university garnishing your bachelor's degree, you chose to gain experience by exposing yourself to area’s of interest which might be applicable for your future employment.
+Hopefully, while at a university garnishing your bachelor's degree, you chose to gain experience by exposing yourself to areas of interest that might be applicable for your future employment.
 That could mean taking part in a community gathering, executing freelance work at home or even having a personal project which is applicable to your career.
-Experience can come in all shapes and sizes, it’s important that you take the time to look back and decide what might be considered experience to put onto your resume.
+Experience can come in all shapes and sizes, it’s important that you take the time to look back and decide what might be considered the experience to put onto your resume.

 The main benefits of an internship are as follows: